 While battery-powered electric cars seem to have the edge at the moment, it is important to note technology cannot always be predicted.
 Hydrogen fuel-cell cars can be refueled more quickly than battery-powered cars and many of the current models can go further before refueling.
 The relatively short range currently available from a battery may slow adoption and if hydrogen fuel-cell technology expands first, most self-driving car manufacturers would likely adopt the latter.
 Several countries do have plans to expand the infrastructure of hydrogen refueling stations.
 If fuel cell self-driving car technology takes the lead in the marketplace, Palladium and Platinum will likely continue to grow in demand and have value both as currencies and as industrial commodities.

-Expand your collection today and shop our assortment of Platinum and Palladium products here.
+Shop our extensive assortment of Platinum and Palladium products and expand your collection today.